Raccoon in the Attic

 After removing the animal, we’ll make your home less attractive to raccoons and other wildlife by removing all possible food and water sources.

-We will find any entry points that raccoons or other wildlife may use to get into your home and seal them all.
-Special mesh netting is used to seal holes and prevent animals from entering.
+We’ll find possible entry points where raccoons and other wildlife might be getting into your house and we’ll seal all of them off.
+We use special mesh netting to cover holes and keep animals from getting inside.

 Clean up the attic

 To prevent the spread of diseases and parasites, we will clean out and disinfect your attic.
-We use a special enzyme that kills off bacteria and mold spores that may have accumulated inside your attic.
-It also works as an air freshener to get rid of any foul odors that may have been left behind by the raccoons.
+Our special enzyme cleaner kills any bacteria or mold spores in your attic.
+It can also be used to remove any unpleasant odors left behind by raccoons.

 Repair wildlife damage

 After the cleaning is done, we will fix any damage that was caused by the infestation.
 These include ripped shingles and chewed through sidings.
-We can also replace roofing or insulation that has been damaged, torn or ripped off.
+We’ll also replace insulation or roofing that is damaged, torn, or has been ripped apart.

 Wildlife Removal and Pest Control

-AAAC Wildlife Removal is a specialist in the humane control and removal of wild animals.
-We use safe methods to remove raccoons from your property.
-Our technicians are trained professionals who understand how to properly trap, bait and remove these animals without causing any harm.
-The raccoon removal process includes setting traps in the attic.
-This allows us to get rid of the animal without having to touch it or use any harmful chemicals behind.
+AAAC Wildlife Removal specializes in the humane removal and control of wild animals.
+We will remove raccoons safely from your property.
+Our technicians are professionals who know how to trap, bait, and remove these animals safely.
+Our raccoon removal process involves setting traps inside the attic, which allows us to remove a trapped animal without needing to come into contact with it or leave harmful chemicals behind.

-Raccoon repellents sold in the market never work in any meaningful way.
+Raccoon repellents sold in the market almost never work.
 These products claim to repel raccoons from your home.
 However, most of these products have very limited effects on raccoons as the animals can simply adapt to the noises and smells.

 They can even cause harm to pets and humans.
 The best way to repel raccoons is to make sure they don’t have access to your house and that there isn’t anything attracting them to your property.

 After they move into your attic, raccoons often leave evidence of their presence.
-These include:
+These signs include: